 What’s Your Follow-Up Process?

 While you may not want to run TV ads or have a call center with hundreds of employees, it’s worthwhile to consider organizing your follow-up strategy.
-When someone refers you to a friend or you come across a new lead, do you have a clear process for following up?
+When someone refers you to a friend or you come across a new lead, do you have a clear process for following up with prospects?

 Standardizing your process makes sure each new lead gets the same A+ treatment and that no one falls through the cracks.
 Including both phone calls and emails maximizes the possibility that you make contact.
 Also using an automatic nurture campaign keeps you top of mind so that when the prospect finally feels a sense of urgency, you’re the advisor that they call.